slowernews/wisdom-tldr/README.md

 > *'Know who you’re dealing with: do not offend the wrong person.' -- Robert Greene (9th law of power)*

 > *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41th law of power)*

+> *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
+Listen actively and maintain rapport.
+Know your audience.
+First they have to [trust](#) you.
+[Keep your word](#) and prove your worth, the new guy as always to prove himself.'*

 ===
 ###On peers